aspose-psd/Aspose.PSD-Documentation/net/release-notes/release-notes-2022/aspose-psd-for-net-22-9-release-notes/_index.md

 {{% alert color="warning" %}}

-This release has a regression in the case of 16-bit exports, so we recommend caution when using this feature in this release.
+- This release has a regression in the case of 16-bit exports, so we recommend caution when using this feature in this release.
 Please do not update Aspose.PSD to 22.9 if 16-bit image processing is your primary functionality.
+- For several versions of Photoshop, users may encounter a window with an error reading layer, this will not affect the work with the PSD file.

-We are working on a solution to this problem.
+We are working on solutions to these problems.

 {{% /alert %}}